 Your posture will directly impact how much air you inhale, if you have a hunched back posture you will not be able to inhale as much air as you need for singing.
-The correct posture for singing should be the same posture which lets you breathe with your diaphragm as easily as possible.
-Stand up straight, shoulders forward and chin in a horizontal position, try it out and you will notice that you can inhale a lot more ai and you can actually control the airflow a lot better.
+The correct posture for singing should be the same posture that lets you breathe with your diaphragm as easily as possible.
+Stand up straight, shoulders straight, and chin in a horizontal position, try it out and you will notice that you can inhale a lot more air and you can actually control the airflow a lot better.

 As a beginner singer you will probably notice a small break in your voice while doing this, don’t worry this is normal and with enough practice, the break will be a lot less noticeable, although it will never go away.
 If you want to know more about passaggio then check out my recent article How to switch from chest voice to head voice? ( 7 Easy Ways ).

 One of the factors which will limit how much air you can inhale is your throat, far too often beginner singers who know how to use their diaphragm to sing tend not to open their throat and mouth open wide enough to let all that air come in.
-Opening your throat is extremely easy, just force yourself to yawn, but stop yourself right before you yawn, you might also hear some crackling sound in your ear, this is fairly normal and will eventually go away.
+Opening your throat is extremely easy, just make a fake yawn, but stop yourself right before you yawn, you might also hear some crackling sound in your ear, this is fairly normal and will eventually go away.

 Just keep in mind that you can not do this with any song, as your breathing will be determined by the tempo of the song, and you will more or less be able to open your throat while singing.

-This more for advanced singers although beginner singers should still know what it is and how it actually makes them a better singer.
-When you are singing you are in fact resonating, there are two common approaches when it comes to resonating, the first one focuses on the frequency and the second one focuses on the elimination of unnecessary frequencies.
-Both of them work, although if you are a beginner singer than you should first get the basics of diaphragmatic breathing before learning how to resonate.
+This is more for advanced singers although beginner singers should still know what it is and how it actually makes them better singers.
+When you are singing you are in fact resonating, there are two common approaches when it comes to resonating, the first one focuses on the frequency, and the second one focuses on the elimination of unnecessary frequencies.
+Both of them work, although if you are a beginner singer then you should first get the basics of diaphragmatic breathing before learning how to resonate.

-The placement of your tongue and the position of your moh determines what kind of wolves you produce, for example when pronouncing “ah” your tongue and mouth will have a completely different shape and position than when you are pronouncing “eh”.
-One problem with most beginner singes is that they will obstruct their airflow with their tongue or with not opening their mouth.
+The placement of your tongue and the position of your mouth determines what kind of vowels you produce, for example when pronouncing “ah” your tongue and mouth will have a completely different shape and position than when you are pronouncing “eh”.
+One problem with most beginner singes is that they will obstruct their airflow with their tongue or by not opening their mouth.
 To fix this, start singing in front of a mirror and notice what shapes your mouth makes and what is the position of your tongue, especially when inhaling.